 The annual Children’s Garden Festival is a family fun, multi-day event in June that features a book theme.
-This year’s is A is for Art.
-Bring your little artists to celebrate art in literature with these four books: The Day the Crayons Quit, Harold and the Purple Crayon, The Dot, and Aaron Slater, Illustrator.
+The 2022 theme was A is for Art.
+These four books were the inspiration for the theme: The Day the Crayons Quit, Harold and the Purple Crayon, The Dot, and Aaron Slater, Illustrator.

 The Children’s Garden will come alive with colorful, larger-than-life displays and vignettes representing each story.
 Splash around in the Thunder Fountain, ride Mo’s Carousel, get hands on with crafts and classes, listen to story time, stretch your imagination with our interactive activity book, and more.